 If you’re struggling to tell the difference between warm and cool colours, then check out my cool colours blog for a step-by-step breakdown.

 It’s worth noting that although your colours are light and cool, this doesn’t limit you to pastels.
 The lightness simply refers to the intensity of the colour.
 For example, deep raspberry, plum and dark blues all look great on summer types.
 They key to wearing harmonious colours for those with cool and soft features is the intensity.

 - Soft white

 - Rose beige and cool browns (taupe, rose brown)

-- Every shade of blue from the lightest powder blue to darkest navy blue
+- Almost every shade of cool blue from the lightest powder blue to a deep navy blue – and whilst grey isn’t featured below, grey makes a great alternative to black.

 This is just a small selection of your most flattering colours.
 If you’d like to learn more about your go-to colours…and which ones to avoid, then enrol on my course to access my bespoke summer colour wheel and handouts.

 There are plenty of Cool Summer celebs out there who know how to wear their colours well – and you might be surprised by how different they look.
 First up, you have the classic English Rose Kate Middleton who always looks elegant, effortlessly switches between pastel and dark, sultry shades.
 Then you have ashy-blonde celebrities like Kate Moss who look amazing in cool greys and blues.
 Rhianna shows that she can still demand attention in soft white, and Zoe Saldaña is simply stunning in cool, soft and muted colours.

 Do you think you’re a Cool Summer?
 Not sure?
 Let me know why in the comments below and I’ll pick one of you to win a virtual colour consultation with me.